ratanachh/npa/docs/tasks/samples/EXISTING-SAMPLES-STATUS.md

 #### Issues
 - All code is TODO placeholders
-- Features depend on advanced query language (Phase 2.3 JPQL - not implemented)
+- Features depend on advanced query language (Phase 2.3 Enhanced CPQL - not implemented)
 - Cannot run meaningfully

 #### Recommendation
 - Mark as **Phase 2.3 Placeholder**
 - Remove from active samples or clearly mark as non-functional
-- Wait for JPQL implementation (Phase 2.3)
+- Wait for enhanced CPQL implementation (Phase 2.3)

 ---